 - 1. All degree requirements include the filing of the dissertation and all accompanying forms with the Graduate School. - 2.
-Students who need to leave the University for a period of time may apply to the Time Out Program for up to one year.
-Doctoral students who are required to maintain continuous registration may petition for an exception in order to participate in the Time Out Program for parental leave or other extenuating circumstances.
-Participation in the Time Out Program does not extend the student's time limit, but may be used as a reason when applying for an extension, should that become necessary. - 3.
-Students whose residence at CU-Boulder is interrupted by military service may apply to the Dean of the Graduate School for an extension of time.
+Students who need to leave the University for a period of time may apply for a leave of absence for up to one year.
+Doctoral students who are required to maintain continuous registration may take a leave of absence for parental leave, and may petition for an exception to take a leave of absence in the case of other extenuating circumstances.
+A leave of absence does not extend the student's time limit, but may be used as a reason when applying for an extension, should that become necessary. - 3.
+Students whose residence at CU Boulder is interrupted by military service may apply to the Dean of the Graduate School for an extension of time.

-ARTICLES III: AMENDMENTS
+ARTICLE III: AMENDMENTS

-Amendments to these standing rules may be brought forward by petition from at least 15 members of the CU-Boulder Graduate Faculty and may be adopted upon recommendation by an ad hoc committee composed of Graduate Faculty representing constituent schools and colleges and a United Government of Graduate Students (UGGS) representative, recommendation by the Executive Advisory Council, and approval by the Dean of the Graduate School.
+Amendments to these standing rules may be brought forward by petition from at least 15 members of the CU Boulder Graduate Faculty and may be adopted upon recommendation by an ad hoc committee composed of Graduate Faculty representing constituent schools and colleges and a United Government of Graduate Students (UGGS) representative, recommendation by the Executive Advisory Council, and approval by the Dean of the Graduate School.

-Upon consultation with the Executive Advisory Council, the Dean of the Graduate School may approve revisions to the standing rules that update information, resolve ambiguities, promote clarity, or ensure compliance with state or CCHE mandates.
+Upon consultation with the Executive Advisory Council, the Dean of the Graduate School may approve revisions to the standing rules that update information, resolve ambiguities, promote clarity, or ensure compliance with state or CDHE mandates.